lidofinance/lido-staking-vault-cli/docs/cli/commands/vault-operations.md

 - Liability shares in stETH
 - Force rebalance threshold

-**Use Case:** Monitor vault solvency and determine if intervention is needed.
+**Use Case:** Monitor vault health status and determine if maintenance actions are needed.

 ### overview